Koredotcom/docs/docs/xo/getting-started/accessing-the-platform.md

 2. If your enterprise administrator adds you to your enterprise workspace through SSO or API.
 3. If you use a business email address to sign up, you can join any other workspace that matches your email domain.
 In such cases, the system only creates a User identity for you and adds you to the selected workspace.
 4. If you sign up using Single Sign-On (SSO) options like Google or Office 365, the platform will use your email domain as the Workspace name.
 For example, if your email address is john@doe.com, your workspace will be created as ‘doe.com’.
 You can always change the Workspace name from the Profile menu.
-5. If you sign up using the email address verification option, you can define your workspace name during signup.
+5. If you sign up using the email address verification option, you can define your workspace name during sign up.
 6. If you are the first user of a workspace, i.e., if you have created the workspace, you will automatically become the Workspace Owner.
 7. Additional users can be invited to a workspace using the ‘Invite Team’ option or inviting users to a particular assistant.
 8. A user can belong to multiple workspaces.